Eye on Design | HGTV | The Brian Boitano Project | Behind the Scenes

 The Brian Boitano Project_Favale_Italy

-If you haven’t seen the television show, here is my personal chronicle of Brian Boitano’s transformation of a 19th century stone house in the village of Favale di Malvaro, Italy.
+By now you’ll have seen the television show (if you haven’t you can find it on Netflix), and, as promised, here is my personal chronicle of Brian Boitano’s transformation of a 19th century stone house in the village of Favale di Malvaro, Italy.

 He started by knocking down some walls.